aimms/how-to/Articles/343/343-use-metadata-in-write-to-table.rst

 #.
 It issues a call to the database, via the function `SQLForeignKeys <https://docs.microsoft.com/en-us/sql/odbc/reference/syntax/sqlforeignkeys-function>`_.

 #.
-It ignores the presence of foreign keys, because the options ``Database_foreign_key_handling`` and ``Database_string_valued_foreign_keys`` have both been set to ``'Ignore'``.
-Thus AIMMS will use the efficient strategy two.
+It ignores the presence of foreign keys because the options ``Database_foreign_key_handling`` and ``Database_string_valued_foreign_keys`` have both been set to ``'Ignore'``.
+Thus AIMMS will use  efficient strategy two.

 #.
-It assumes the presence of foreign keys, because the options ``Database_foreign_key_handling`` and ``Database_string_valued_foreign_keys`` have both been set to ``'Assume'``.
+It assumes the presence of foreign keys because the options ``Database_foreign_key_handling`` and ``Database_string_valued_foreign_keys`` have both been set to ``'Assume'``.
 Thus AIMMS will use the safe strategy one.

 The default of the options ``Database_foreign_key_handling`` and ``Database_string_valued_foreign_keys`` is ``'Check'``.
 When an AIMMS application didn't specify other values for these options, AIMMS will use method 1 to obtain the metadata information.

-.. note:: Obtaining metadata from a database can be time consuming; depending on database vendor and complexity of the database schema.
+.. note:: Obtaining metadata from a database can be time-consuming; depending on database vendor and complexity of the database schema.

-Database schema design and providing meta data
+Database schema design and providing metadata
 ----------------------------------------------

 In this section, a practice is suggested to safely and efficiently write the data to the application database.
-To do so, we divide the schema in three layers:
+To do so, we divide the schema into three layers:

 #.
 The key data,